distributed-text-services/specifications/Document-Endpoint.md

 </TEI>
 ```
 - If the request returns a complete document, it is returned directly, without a `dts:fragment` element.
 - There is no limitation to what can be contained by `dts:fragment` or what its siblings can be.
 The only limiting factor is that `dts:fragment` should contain the requested fragment.
+This permits an implementation to return contextual material elsewhere in the document alongside the requested fragment.

 ## URI